-Winchfield Parish Council resolved to develop an NDP for Winchfield on 11th August 2014 and appointed Clare Worley to lead the process for Winchfield.
-A plan development working group was then created of resident volunteers, representing the various communities across Winchfield.
+Winchfield Parish Council resolved to develop an NDP for Winchfield on August 11, 2014, and appointed Clare Worley to lead the process for Winchfield.
+A development plan working group was then created of resident volunteers, representing the various communities across Winchfield.
 Nine volunteers formed the main WNDP committee and a number of additional experts were brought in as different skills and availability were required to undertake plan tasks.
 A Parish Council liaison officer was also appointed.